actie/fnsapi/README.md

 purchase_date - Ticket purchase date with time (we have tested for Moscow timezone but this point is not documented, and FNS API don't acept time with timezone, so I don't sure what timezone can you use.) amount_cents - Ticket amount (integer) in cents
 ```
-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+`user_id` - is an optional parameter.
+You can send the indentificator for user in you system if you want to specify which person do this request.
+In other way it has a default value `'default_user'`.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/fnsapi.
+Bug reports and pull requests are welcome on GitHub at https://github.com/actie/fnsapi.

 ## License